- The most common signs of separation anxiety are destruction in the home, excessive vocalization, and inappropriate elimination.

 - In treating, start small in managing separation, like training your dog to stay in another room while you leave, and then work up to leaving the house.

 To live with a dog is to know with certainty that there’s someone who never tires of your company.
 That’s part of the joy of dogs—they’re always happy to see you come in the door whether you’ve been away for an hour or a long workday.
 But at what point does your dog’s desire to be with you turn into a problem?
-And at what point do we consider that problem separation anxiety?

 While separation anxiety has been widely discussed over the last several decades, it’s become a hotter topic lately.
 As a global pandemic has changed our daily living and working habits, many experts and dog owners raise the possibility of a spike in rates of separation anxiety when normal schedules are resumed.